M311HAN/iss-location-tracker/README.md

 docker rm <container_id>
 ```

-2. **Remove the Docker Image**:
+**2. Remove the Docker Image:**
    To free up space, you can also remove the Docker image from your local machine:

 ```bash
 docker rmi melihhan/iss-tracker
 ```

+### Note:
-**Note:**You can always pull the image again from Docker Hub later if needed by running the following:
+You can always pull the image again from Docker Hub later if needed by running the following:

 ```bash
 # Pull the image from Docker Hub (if it’s no longer on your local machine):